 The tools designed for this event focused on the experience of each participant as part of a diverse but cohesive community.
 This can be seen in the large number of reports from the field about friendly and respectful interactions between supporters of Bush and participants in the event, including several cases where families watched each other’s children during the six-hour wait in freezing temperatures.

 Philly's Ballot Box (2006-2007)

 In 2004, Pennsylvania passed legislation legalizing casinos in the state.
-One of the sites chosen for a casino was near Jethro's home, and he helped found Casino-Free Philadelphia with his neighbors to fight the project.
-Casino-Free Philadelphia successfully collected 25,000 signatures to put a question on the ballot that would require that there be a buffer zone around schools, residences, churches and parks.
+In response, Casino-Free Philadelphia successfully collected 25,000 signatures to put a question on the ballot that would require that there be a buffer zone around schools, residences, churches and parks.
 But the state Supreme Court ordered the question removed from the ballot 5 weeks before the election.

 At that time, .5% of the total construction costs for the new subway stop was earmarked for art projects, and as part of this program artists Jackson Gregory and Joan Wye worked with Somerville school children to create 249 tiles to decorate the station.
 As it happens, many of these children went to High School with Nick, so he decided to create a project that would tell their stories of gentrification and transportation in the 1980s in Somerville.
 So far, the project's has collected stories from 98 of the 249 children who made tiles, and they tell a complex and nuanced story about a changing city.

-For 10 years, we worked under the name The Action Mill, consulting with other organizations interested in blending design and organizing while creating our own projects.
-During this time, we were joined by Rob Peagler, Katie Hargrave, Meredith Warner and Jeremy Beaudry.
+For 10 years, Nick worked under the name The Action Mill, consulting with other organizations interested in blending design and organizing while creating our own projects.
+During this time, Nick were joined by Jethro Heiko, Rob Peagler, Katie Hargrave, Meredith Warner and Jeremy Beaudry.

 Arctic Gardens / Arctic Flight (2010)